Service ChargesChoose a topic from the list below:

 - Home Safety

 - Estate Management

 - Selling or Subletting your Leased Property

-Before the 1 April each financial year Derby Homes will send you an Estimated Service Charge Statement for the forthcoming service charge period of the 1 April to the 31 March.
+Before 1 April each financial year Derby Homes will send you an Estimated Service Charge Statement for the forthcoming service charge period of 1 April to 31 March.
 Your statement will provide details of the communal services that Derby Homes carry out at your block.
-Your statement will also inform you of the Estimated annual cost to you as a leaseholder.
+Your statement will also inform you of the estimated annual cost to you as a leaseholder.